ibm-cloud-docs/vpc/vpe-view-details.md

 Only services that support Virtual Private Endpoints for VPC show up in the list of endpoint gateway targets.
 {: note}

-## Viewing details of an endpoint gateway using the UI
+## Viewing details of an endpoint gateway in the UI
 {: #viewing-details-of-an-endpoint-gateway-using-the-ui}
 {: ui}